 — Signs of he Times, March 25, 1889

 My Father in heaven, I come before You with a grateful heart that I am Your child.
 According to the promises, I ask for Your Holy Spirit to rest upon me.
-I receive Your light from heaven.
-By faith I lay hold on Christ, my strength.
-I have nothing of my own to bring; I rely upon Christ who is mighty to save and lay hold of His righteousness and salvation.
-May Your blessing rest upon Your people as never before!
+By faith I lay hold on Christ, my strength, and receive Your light from heaven.
+I have nothing of my own to bring; I rely upon Christ who is mighty to save to lay hold of His righteousness and salvation.
+O Lord, may Your blessing rest upon Your people as never before!